—— YOU MAY BE HERE BECAUSE

 —— MY APPROACH

-I use an integrative, trauma-informed approach that blends relational neuroscience, somatic therapy, nervous system, attachment, and parts work healing.
-Our work is always collaborative and deeply human.
+I use an integrative, trauma-informed approach that blends relational neuroscience, somatic therapy, nervous system, attachment theory, and IFS parts work.

-Some days we move into challenging territory; other days we focus on building resources that help you feel steadier, calmer, and more anchored to yourself.
+Others focus on building resources that help you feel calmer, more gorunded and more connected to yourself.

 I'm Michaela